 What professional activities are within your scope of practice?
 Which of those activities generates income?
-Are there professional trainings or certificate programs that could increase your knowledge and skills, or expand the services you are able to offer?
+Are there professional training or certificate programs that could increase your knowledge and skills, or expand the services you can offer?

 Are you ready to take the leap and become a Functional Medicine Health Coach full-time?
 Now is the time!
 Health coaching is one of the jobs on the rise for 2021, according to LinkedIn.
 There are many ways you can work full-time as a health coach, such as in a medical practice, in a corporate wellness setting, starting your own business, the list goes on!
 Maybe you want to add health coaching to your current job or just do it on the side?
 The sky is the limit when it comes to the ways you can work as a Functional Medicine Health Coach.

 What The World Needs: